Try this 20-minute easy Spaghetti Carbonara with spinach and fresh tomatoes for a healthy summer meal in a bowl. A bacon-y, cheesy taste of summer.

 I’ve always found Spaghetti Carbonara to be a bit “beige” looking.
 Since I love vibrant colors, I decided to add some some baby spinach and fresh tomatoes (local tomatoes that actually taste like tomatoes should – fresh picked from the garden or field – I wait for these all year).
 I’ve convinced myself that this update adds a touch of healthiness to the dish as well.

 I like this dish because it’s super fast to make, it looks pretty and it’s a delicious meal in a bowl.
-By the way, if you don’t like to fry bacon (smelly!), you can use our recipe for Perfect Oven-Baked Bacon instead.
+By the way, if you don’t like to fry bacon (smelly!), I included in the recipe my preferred way to cook bacon in the oven.